 Companies participating in exosome sector are of two types: companies using “naïve” exosomes and companies using “engineered” exosomes.
 Naïve exosomes are the exosomes naturally released by cells, while “engineered” exosomes are those loaded with additional biomolecules in the laboratory.

-Just behind Aegle, Exopharm, and United Therapeutics, are two other firms which had planned to start clinical trials by the end of 2020, but were impacted by the COVID-19 pandemic: Codiak Biosciences and Avalon Globocare.
+Just behind Aegle, Exopharm, and United Therapeutics, are two other firms which had planned to start clinical trials, but were impacted by the COVID-19 pandemic: Codiak Biosciences and Avalon Globocare.
 Codiak’s aim is to use an engineered exosome called exoSTING, which contains a therapeutic payload to combat cancer.
 Avalon GloboCare’s AVA-201 is also an engineered exosome that is enriched with RNA miR-185 to suppress proliferation of cancer cells.

 Preclinical Stage Exosome Therapeutics

 Of course, numerous companies are involved with the preclinical stage of exosome therapeutics.
 The UK-based company Evox Therapeutics is in the process of developing an engineered exosome carrying a protein therapeutic cargo to target a lysosomal storage disorder called Niemann-Pick Disease type C. The South Korea-based Ilias Biologics is developing engineered exosomes carrying protein therapeutics to treat sepsis, preterm labor, and Gaucher’s disease.